arangodb/docs/3.11/graphs-general-graphs-management.md

 ### Update a Vertex

-Updates the data of a vertex in collection *vertexCollectionName*
+Updates the data of a vertex in collection `vertexCollectionName`.

 `graph.vertexCollectionName.update(vertexId, data, options)`